Culture, the acquainting ourselves with the best

 Dally Messenger III

-Even though many people think “Spirituality” as the conjuring up of mystical states, ecstatic feelings and heightened levels of metaphysical existence, the great spiritual guides of almost every do not agree.
+Even though many people think that “Spirituality” is the conjuring up of mystical states, ecstatic feelings and heightened levels of metaphysical existence, the great spiritual guides of almost every eminent religious and philosophical tradition do not agree.

-When you cut to the chase though, it’s down to how you live, how you treat yourself, how you treat others, and how you treat your world.
+When you cut to the chase, it is down to how you live, how you treat yourself, how you treat others, and how you treat your world.

 - Personal spirituality – celebrancy is the kind of vocation which calls on one to be the best kind of person one can be.

 - Cultural Spirituality – this involves a level of education regarding the many religious and non-religious streams of belief which individuals, in a multicultural society, carry within themselves.
-The clients of celebrants come from these streams of belief or unbelief.
+The clients of celebrants come from every stream of belief and unbelief.
+A celebrant should have and a basic understanding of these streams of human thought and respect the contribution made by them to humankind.

 “Reading” and understanding your clients

 Into the twenty-first century, many citizens have little or no formal religious allegiance, however they still have some form of spirituality.
-Many of these people will look to civil celebrants to ‘read’ their needs at the time of significant events, to provide the words and the symbols which express their own spiritual yearnings, ideals, values and convictions in the ceremonies they require.
+These people will look to civil celebrants to ‘read’ their needs at the time of significant events, to suggest and/or provide the words and the symbols which express their own spiritual yearnings, ideals, values and convictions in the ceremonies they require.

 In this Module you will study the following issues: